Vijendra-Achar/Natura/README.md

 Run `node server.js` for a dev server.
 Use the route - `http://localhost:YOUR_PORT/` for the development and testing.

+## Server side rendering using Parcel

+Run `npm run watch:js` to bundle the Javascript files and watch for changes.
+Use the route - `http://localhost:YOUR_PORT/` for the development and testing.

 ## Postman API Documentation

 Please visit the site - `https://documenter.getpostman.com/view/12322615/TVYQ2ZfZ` to get a detailed insight into all the routes implemented in this API.